Please don’t upload my code to GitHub

 — https://github.blog/2021-06-30-github-copilot-research-recitation/

-We are tired of this legal abuse and we want it to stop right now!
-Microsoft has been attacking copyleft licensing for years.
-We want that to stop.
+We are tired of this legal abuse and want it to stop immediately!
+Microsoft has been attacking copyleft licensing for years, and we want that to end.
 We would like to protect our work.

 So, just don’t put your code on GitHub, what’s the big deal?

 The issue is bigger than it seems.
 Even if a project is not hosted on GitHub, other people have the legal right (depending on the license) to redistribute the source code.
-It means that they have the right to share the code of others on GitHub, as long as they respect the terms of license.
+That means they have the right to share the code of others on GitHub, as long as they respect the terms of the license.
 This is totally legal.
-But then, Copilot will be able to analyze the code and possibly violate the license terms, which isn’t.
+But then, Copilot will be able to analyze the code and possibly violate the license terms, which isn’t legal.

-This is why we ask you, as other developers of the open source community, not to upload our code to GitHub.
+This is why we ask you, as other developers of the free/libre and open source community, not to upload our code to GitHub.

 Is this a legal document?

-How to ask others to not share my code on GitHub?
+How do I ask others not to share my code on GitHub?

-If you want, you can add our badge to your website or to your repository’s README:
+If you want, you can add our badges to your website or to your repository’s README:

 Asciidoc: